vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/remediate.md

     ![approval-rule](./images/remediate-pm-approval-rule.png)

 4. Click the **Create patch baseline** button at the bottom of the screen.
 You should now see the new patch baseline in the list of baselines.
 You may need to refresh the browser window to see it.
 This new patch baseline includes non-security patches.
-Note at the end of the line representing the newly created patch baseine you will see *No* in the *Default Baseline* column as shown in the figure below.
+Note at the end of the line representing the newly created patch baseline you will see *No* in the *Default Baseline* column as shown in the figure below.

     ![default-baseline](./images/remediate-pm-default-baseline-no.png)